-Other factors that may be relevant in classifying an instrument as either debt or equity for federal income tax purposes include the following:
+Other factors that may be relevant in classifying instruments as either debt or non-debt for federal income tax purposes include the following:

-(1) Convertibility of the instrument into stock of the issuer (an equity characteristic).
+(1) Convertibility of the instruments into stock of the issuer (a non-debt characteristic).
 In this case, the Instruments are not convertible into the stock of the issuer.
-The amount payable at maturity is based on the market value of Company B common stock not Company A common stock.
+At maturity, the Instruments must be converted into Company B common stock, or equivalent cash value.
+The amount of Company B common stock receivable by the holders of the Instruments at maturity depends solely upon the market value of Company B common stock.